Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 <details> <Summary>Solvent description</Summary>

-### Solvent
+### SolventDescription

-Information on the characterization of the liquid phase.
+Information on the characterisation of the liquid phase.

 - __description__
   - Type: string
-  - Description: The solvent used in the reaction system, e.g. a buffered aqueous solution or an organic solvent
+  - Description: The solvent used in the reaction system, e.g. a buffered aqueous solution or an organic solvent.

 - __ionic_strength__
   - Type: posfloat
-  - Description: Ionic strength calculated according to the dissolved ions in the solvent (__if_applicable__)
+  - Description: Ionic strength calculated according to the dissolved ions in the solvent. (__if_applicable__)

 - __further_additives__
   - Type: string
-  - Description: Further additive like cosolvents used to increase solubility of reactants, e.g. DMSO
+  - Description: Further additive like cosolvents used to increase solubility of reactants, e.g. DMSO.

 </details>